mspnp/cloud-design-patterns/static-content-hosting/README.md

-# Static Content Hosting Pattern

-This document describes the Static Content Hosting Pattern example from the guide [Cloud Design Patterns](http://aka.ms/Cloud-Design-Patterns).
+# Static Content Hosting pattern example

-## Before you start

-Ensure that you have installed all of the software prerequisites.

-The example demonstrates operational aspects of static websites hosted in Azure Storage Accounts with support for static websites.
-Therefore, you will need to deploy this example in Azure.

-## About the Example
+This directory contains an example of the [Static Content Hosting cloud design pattern](https://learn.microsoft.com/azure/architecture/patterns/static-content-hosting).

 This example shows how to reference static content from a publicly accessible storage service.
 The example contains steps to host a 404 HTML document and a stylesheet file into an Azure storage account.
 This type of content is typically deployed to the storage account as part of the application deployment process.
 However, to simplify the example as well as concentrate on the pattern itself, files are uploaded to the storage account by following the steps below.